Transferring a Western lands lease

 A Western lands lease cannot be transferred if there is any debt to the Crown outstanding on the lease.

-Transfer waiver of Ministers consent to transfer requirements
+Waiver of Ministers consent to transfer a Western Lands Lease

 The holder of a continued tenure, a continued irrigation tenure or a continued Western lands tenure can apply for a waiver of ministerial consent to transfer, convey, assign or otherwise deal with a lease.
 Any waiver granted is for a period of 12 months from the date of issue.
 Any further period of time will require a new application.